danieldelcore/trousers/README.md

 We have a button with two variants, `default` and `primary`.
 Functionally it works, but semantically it's really hard to see at a glance what color will be applied when it's primary.
 How would we extend this further, if say, we wanted primary buttons to have a `disabled` state?

-I think [@MadeByMike](https://github.com/MadeByMike) articulated this perfectly in: [CSS Architecture for Modern JavaScript Applications](https://www.madebymike.com.au/writing/css-architecture-for-modern-web-applications/) 👌

-> BEM gave semantic meaning to classnames and one of the biggest unseen values in this was we could immediately transfer our intentions to other developers across teams and even projects.
-If you know BEM you can look at a classname, e.g. `button--state-success` and immediately recognise this as a modifier for a button class.

-What's more, for every permutation of props, a new class will be created and attached to the `head`.
+What's more, for every permutation of props, a new class will be created and attached to the `<head>`.
 Every class that is created incurs additional runtime cost, this can **grow exponentially** if you're not careful, resulting in a combinatorial explosion of classnames 💥.
 Consider a component with 3 variants and 3 possible states, that is 3 x 3 = 9, 9 eventual classes generated for one component.
 It doesn't scale, but we could take another approach:

 ```jsx
 const Button = styled.button`